 a) Contractor shall include the Covered California logo on premium invoices, Enrollee identification cards, and Enrollee termination notices.
 Contractor shall include the Covered California logo and other information in notices and other materials based upon the mutual agreement of Covered California and Contractor as to which materials will include the Covered California logo.
 The materials provided to Covered California under this Section will not require prior approval by Covered California before the Contractor distributes such materials; provided, however, that Contractor shall make a good faith effort to incorporate any changes proposed by Covered California with respect to such materials.

 b) Contractor shall comply with Covered California co-branding requirements related to the format and use of the Covered California logo as outlined in the Covered California Brand Style Guide.
-Covered California shall post the updated Brand Style Guide on the Contractor extranet website provided by Covered California (Marketing Home, in the Resources folder).
+Covered California shall post the updated Brand Style Guide on the Contractor’s section of the extranet website provided by Covered California (Hub page, Marketing Resources library).

 i.
 Identification Cards.
 Contractor shall issue identification cards to Enrollees in a form that shall be agreed to by Covered California.
 Contractor shall submit proposed identification cards to Covered California annually, at least thirty (30) days prior to Open Enrollment.